brightblackbox/pensiondata/README.md

 **IMPORTANT**: This project contains config files for multiple environments (local, staging, production).
 Before deploying to production you will need to copy the ```config.production.env``` over ```config.env```.

+Docker must be running locally in order for the build step to succeed.

 ``` $ cp config.production.env config.env```

 ``` $ heroku login ```